 Felipe Chaves Gonzalez wins first prize at Archiprix 2020

-With pride we announce that BK alumnus Felipe Chaves Gonzales was awarded the shared first prize at the Dutch Archiprix 2020 for his project ‘Permeable borders - Addressing multidimensional conflicts between polarized communities in Rio de Janeiro’.
+With pride we announce that BK alumnus Felipe Chaves Gonzalez was awarded the shared first prize at the Dutch Archiprix 2020 for his project ‘Permeable borders - Addressing multidimensional conflicts between polarized communities in Rio de Janeiro’.

 The winners of the Dutch Archiprix 2020 were announced by the jury on 26 June 2020, comprising three first prize winners and two honourable mentions.
-About the project ‘Permeable borders - Addressing multidimensional conflicts between polarized communities in Rio de Janeiro’ by Felipe Chaves Gonzales, the jury stated: “Permeable Borders tackles a brief that is relevant and complex in equal measure.
+About the project ‘Permeable borders - Addressing multidimensional conflicts between polarized communities in Rio de Janeiro’ by Felipe Chaves Gonzalez, the jury stated: “Permeable Borders tackles a brief that is relevant and complex in equal measure.
 The aim is to improve the integration of vulnerable inhabitants in Rio de Janeiro.
 The designer succeeds convincingly in his strategy for a development model for Rio, including a realistic and practical toolkit to heal the city.
 The proposal excels in its strategic planning and meta-planning.”